 The Model 855 paleomagnetic rock sample handler is part of a complete, automated rock magnetometer system:

 Automatic Sample Handler: Samples are arranged on a removable plastic tray with a capacity of 99 rock samples.
-XV horizontal tray movement is computer controlled, and the system can be configured with the software program to handle any sample count.
+XY horizontal tray movement is computer controlled, and the system can be configured with the software program to handle any sample count.
 A motor driven air vacuum provides sample pickup from the tray, and up/down and rotational motors control sample movement through the system.

 SRM System: The SRM System includes the superconducting rock magnetometer and its support measurement and control units.